LLNL/serac/src/docs/sphinx/dev_guide/equation_solver.rst

 where :math:`\mathbf{X}` is a parallel distributed vector, e.g. ``mfem::HypreParVector``, and :math:`F` is a square nonlinear operator, i.e. the dimension of the input vector equals the dimension of the output vector.
-These systems commonly arise from finite element discretizations, such as the equations of heat transfer (see the :ref:`heat transfer <conduction-theory-label>` documentation)
+These systems commonly arise from finite element discretizations such as the equations of :ref:`heat transfer <conduction-theory-label>`

 .. math:: \mathbf{Mu}_{n+1} + \Delta t (\mathbf{Ku}_{n+1} + f(\mathbf{u}_{n+1})) - \Delta t \mathbf{G} - \mathbf{Mu}_n = \mathbf{0}